 - Ask your employer to confirm any terms in writing.

 - If possible, refuse an employer's offer that you resign instead of being terminated (so you can potentially collect unemployment).

 - Try to stay on the payroll as long as possible.

 - Negotiate with the employer to continue providing medical and dental coverage while you are receiving severance pay.

-Talk to a Lawyer Before Filing Your Wrongful Termination Claim
+Talk to a Lawyer Before Filing a Wrongful Termination Claim

-If you've been fired, you may have rights to severance pay, damages, or unemployment compensation.
-In certain circumstances, you may also have a valid claim for wrongful termination against your former employer.
-Speaking with an experienced employment law attorney can help you understand your rights and make an informed decision about how to proceed.
+If you've been wrongly fired, you may have rights to severance pay, damages, and/or unemployment compensation.
+Speak with an experienced employment law attorney to understand your rights.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.